-Success Rates of Suboxone Maintenance and Medically Assisted Detoxification
+Positive Outcomes with Suboxone Maintenance and Medically Assisted Detox

-Success rates of Suboxone maintenance vary from person to person.
-However, most can agree that Suboxone is the most effective medically assisted detox option to battle opioid addiction.
-In regard to Suboxone as medication assisted treatment, research has proven that like methadone there is still a potential for abuse.
-Based on the potential for abuse, it is highly advised by prescribing physicians that dosage is monitored closely to increase the likelihood of success.
-To reiterate, the most successful patients that are able to overcome opioid addiction due so by combining medication assisted treatment and inpatient programs, outpatient programs, orevidence-based options.
-In spite of the stigma that the recovery community may often face, many believe the research is clear and that MAT can lead to recovery!
+Success rates of Suboxone maintenance vary from individual to individual.
+However, it is widely supported that Suboxone is the most successful medically assisted detox option to battle opioid addiction.
+In regard to Suboxone as medication assisted treatment, research has shown that like methadone there is still a possibility of abuse.
+Due to the risk of abuse, it is highly advised by Suboxone doctors that MAT is monitored closely to ensure the highest success rates.
+Again, the highest success rates are seen when individuals on Suboxone for opiate abuse combine medical treatment with other behavioral therapies andevidence-based options.
+In spite of the stigma that some in the recovery community have, lots of people believe the research is obvious and that medication assisted treatment can lead to recovery!

 Alternatives to Suboxone Treatment in Nevada